Kolokytholoukoumades are Greek battered courgette (zucchini) flowers, stuffed with Greek feta and other cheeses and fried.

 When fried, they are crunchy outside with melted cheese inside.

-The word “kolokytholoukoumades” may seem long and complicated to pronounce but it is a blend of two words, from kolokythia (courgettes/zucchini) and loukoumades (Greek doughnuts).
+The word “kolokytholoukoumades” pr. koh-loh-keeh-thoh-lou-kou-MAH-dhes may seem long and complicated to pronounce but it is a blend of two words, from kolokythia (courgettes/zucchini) and loukoumades (Greek doughnuts).

-I used feta, graviera (similar to gruyere) and halloumi but you can put anthotyro as well (a Greek whey cheese, similar to ricotta).
-Usually, I make a batter with eggs and milk, but while I was preparing them, I decided to try them with the batter I make Greek loukoumades.
+I used feta, graviera Trahias (similar to the Cretan one) and halloumi but you can put anthotyro as well (a Greek whey cheese, similar to ricotta).

 - 12-15 large courgette/zucchini blossoms